 Instead, it is important to see how the development from persecution to genocide unfolded and evolved over time; that key decisions were taken by a range of individuals and agencies; and that the context of a European war was critical in shaping these decisions.

-‘What was the Holocaust?’
-An interactive timeline provides a powerful historical overview of the chronological development of the Holocaust (as well as that of the persecution and murder of non-Jewish victims).
+‘What happened to the Jews of Europe?
+The Holocaust and the persecution of other victim groups’ provides a powerful historical overview of the chronological development of the Holocaust (as well as that of the persecution and murder of non-Jewish victims).
 It engages students in the events and development of the persecution and mass murder, enabling them to identify key phases and turning points and building powerful knowledge of this complex past.

 Students typically had a German-centric view of the Holocaust, wrongly believing that most of the killing took place within German borders, and few recognising the continent-wide scale of the genocide.